Black Bean Soup

-It was ‘the best Black Bean Soup he’s ever had’ my youngest brother, Steven said on his last visit.
-He was recalling with me a special memory going back to over thirty years ago, when he and his high school buddies made their somewhere over five mile trek to my first home for a visit.
+It was ‘the best Black Bean Soup he’s ever had’ my youngest brother Steven said on his last visit.
+Steve was recalling with me a special memory going back over thirty years ago when he and his high school buddies made their somewhere over five mile trek to my first home for a visit.
 This is what I served them.

 - 2 16 ounce bags black beans

 - 2 red onions